Boundaries and consent

 Rape violation

-If the violation recently happened, you will have to undertake a forensic and/or medical examination.
-Blood samples are made or other samples of hair or genitals, samples under nails, and other injuries.
+If the violation happened recently, you will have to undertake a forensic or medical examination.
+Blood samples and other samples of hair or genitals, samples under nails, and other injuries.

 The next step in the investigation is the examination of the scene, gathering witness testimonies other evidence.
 Often the evidence is footage from surveillance cameras and online communication with the victim, before and after the violation.